Trustroots/trustroots/docs/Install.md

 ## Analyzing bundles

-You can what goes into the "bundle" that [Webpack](https://webpack.js.org/) compiles from all the JS, style and image assets by adding this to your `config/env/local/js`:
+You can see what goes into the "bundle" that [Webpack](https://webpack.js.org/) compiles from all the JS, style and image assets by adding this to your `config/env/local/js`:

 ```js
 bundleAnalyzer: {